ibm-cloud-docs/vpc/vpe-cross-account.md

    When the VPC is a DNS hub, DNS sharing is always set to **Primary** and the mode can't be changed.
    {: note}

-1. [Select availability]{: tag-green} In the Reserved IP section, select reserved IP addresses.
+1. In the Reserved IP section, select reserved IP addresses.
 You can choose:

    * **Select one for me** - Enter a name prefix for the IP addresses, or one is chosen for you.
 Select one or more subnets (one subnet per zone is recommended) and enable the Auto-release toggle if you want this reserved IP to be deleted automatically if the endpoint gateway is deleted.